crate/crate-mesos-framework/README.rst

 This option will cause the Crate node to try move all shards off the node before shutting down.
 It this is not possible, the node will **not** shut down and run into the timeout (``cluster.graceful_stop.timeout``).
 However the Crate Framework will continue to try to shut down the node again.
-Such a state is indicated by the Framwork API when the number of running instances does not approach he number of desired instances when scaling down.
+Such a state is indicated by the Framwork API when the number of running instances does not approach the number of desired instances when scaling down.

 Service Discovery for Applications using DNS